-Root canal therapy, also known as endodontic therapy, is necessary when the nerve of a tooth becomes infected or the pulp becomes damaged.
-When this infection occurs, the nerve and pulp break down and bacteria begins to multiply inside the pulp chamber.
-Root canal therapy is a procedure in which the nerve and the pulp of the tooth are removed and the inner chamber is cleaned and sealed, preventing the infection from spreading and developing abscesses.
+Endodontic therapy, or root canal therapy, is performed when the nerve of a tooth becomes infected or the pulp becomes damaged.
+When this happens, the nerve and pulp break down and bacteria begins to multiply inside the pulp chamber.
+An infection or an abscessed tooth can result from the bacteria.
+Root canal therapy is a procedure in which the nerve and the pulp of the tooth are removed and the inner chamber is cleaned and sealed.

-If you have any of these signs, a root canal procedure may be necessary:
+If you have any of these signs, root canal therapy may be necessary:

 - Continual sensitivity to hot or cold temperatures

-Although root canal procedures have a reputation of being painful, the truth is that most patients who have a root canal procedure say that it is no more painful than having a filling placed.
-In general, the procedure takes up to three visits to perform.
-To begin the procedure, a small hole is drilled from the top of the tooth into the chamber for the dentist to be able to remove the infected pulp or nerve and clean/disinfect the chamber.
-We then fill the chamber with an elastic material and seal the hole.
-The hole is sometimes temporarily filled until a dental crown can be placed over the tooth to permanently seal it.
-Afterwards, you can chew with the tooth normally.
-If you’re experiencing any of the above symptoms, give us a call right away to make an appointment.
+Root canal procedures have the reputation of being one of the most painful dental procedures.
+The truth is, most patients say that the procedure itself is no more painful than having a filling placed.
+The entire procedure usually takes up to three visits to perform.
+First, a small hole is drilled from the top of the tooth into the chamber.
+After that, the infected pulp is removed and the chamber is cleaned and disinfected.
+The dentist will then fill the chamber with an elastic material and sealed.
+Sometimes, the hole is temporarily filled until a dental crown can be placed over the tooth to permanently seal it.
+If you’re experiencing any of the above symptoms, give is a call right away to make an appointment.